andersonscreekps/andersonscreekps-website/content/community/parental-involvement.md

 ## Cross-country

 We hold our cross-country carnival at the Warrandyte Football oval and surrounding areas.
-It's a great day for everyone and we need our parent helpers to guide runners around the course and make sure they don't get lost!
+It's a great day for everyone and we need our parent helpers to guide runners around the course and make sure they don't get lost\!

 ## Athletics carnival